Asbestos Exposure in Navy Veterans

 • Pleural effusion and pleural plaques

-Filing successful VA claims and pursuing compensation from asbestos manufacturers requires experienced legal guidance.
-At Serling & Abramson, P.C., our [INTERNAL LINK: legal team] has represented Navy veterans throughout Michigan since 1970, securing maximum compensation for mesothelioma cases.
+Successfully navigating VA disability claims and pursuing compensation from asbestos manufacturers requires specialized legal expertise.
+At Serling & Abramson, P.C., our [INTERNAL LINK: experienced mesothelioma attorneys] have represented Navy veterans and their families throughout Michigan and nationwide since 1970, securing millions in compensation for asbestos-related cases.

-Our attorneys understand the unique challenges Navy veterans face when proving asbestos exposure in the navy and can help navigate both VA benefit claims and civil litigation against responsible manufacturers.
+Our legal team understands the unique challenges Navy veterans face when documenting asbestos exposure in the Navy and can effectively pursue both VA benefit claims and civil litigation against responsible asbestos manufacturers simultaneously.

-Mesothelioma cases are subject to statutes of limitations, making prompt legal action essential.
-Our experienced mesothelioma attorneys can help preserve your rights while you focus on treatment and spending time with family.
+Mesothelioma lawsuits are subject to strict statutes of limitations that vary by state, making immediate legal consultation essential.
+Our experienced attorneys can help preserve your legal rights while you focus on treatment and quality time with family members.

-If you or a loved one served in the U.S. Navy and received a mesothelioma diagnosis, contact our Michigan law firm for a free case evaluation.
-We’ll review your service history, assess your exposure circumstances, and explain all available compensation options.
+If you or a loved one served in the U.S. Navy and received a mesothelioma diagnosis, contact our Michigan [INTERNAL LINK: mesothelioma law firm] immediately for a free, confidential case evaluation.
+We’ll thoroughly review your naval service history, assess your asbestos exposure circumstances, and explain all available compensation options while respecting your military service and sacrifice.

 US Navy Asbestos Exposure FAQs